appgen/main/readme.md

 converts them into a form that the generated web applications can use.
 This involves randomization.
 For example, geoJSON files and app names are produced in the kitchen.
-These data are all stored in one output submodule, called "comstables", in one geojson file per random seed.
+These data are all stored in one output submodule, called "comstables", in one JSON file per random seed.

 The menu takes the comstables as input and displays a webpage wherein people can browse apps, claim an app and submit an app to CollabFinder.
 It saves the information that people enter (their names and the apps that they claimed) in either a submodule or a database that the delivery can access.
 Either way, we call this output bucket the "assignments".
+Like the comstables, the assignments are saved as one JSON file per random seed.

-The delivery
+The delivery takes both the comstables and the assignments as input.
+It serves the various specified apps based on the comstables and the assignments.
+(It uses placeholder a assignment for apps that have not yet been assigned.)
+It randomizes things that don't depend on the data, such as the map's tile server and the overall app's theme; these things depend only on the random seed, so they don't need to look at the earlier data.
+It also contains a mechanism for rendering the various apps as static files.